A compound found in seaweed could protect human skin from the damaging impact of the sun without causing harm to marine ecosystems.

 The use of sunscreens is advocated to prevent sun damage, but most formulations contain synthetic UV radiation filters that can make their way into water systems.
 Many of these are not ecocompatible and may harm fragile marine life including coral, fish, and microorganisms.

 Scientists at King’s College London extracted a mycosporine-like amino acid (MAA), known as palythine, from seaweed to test its ability to protect against UV radiation in human skin cells.
 MAAs are natural compounds produced in organisms that live in sunlight-rich, shallow-water environments.

 Using human skin cells in a lab, researchers showed that even at very low concentrations MAA could effectively absorb harmful rays from the sun and protect the cells against UVR-induced damage.
 They also showed that palythine is a powerful antioxidant that could offer skin protection against oxidative stress, linked to cellular damage and photoaging.

 The paper, published in the British Journal of Dermatology, represents a breakthrough that could help move towards the development of an eco-compatible, non-toxic, natural sunscreen that protects human skin without negative environmental effects.
 Further research is required in order to prove that the compound has the same properties outside of the lab environment.

-Publication: Lawrence KP, et al., “Molecular photoprotection of human keratinocytes in vitro by the naturally occurring mycosporine-like amino acid (MAA) palythine,” British Journal of Dermatology, 2017; doi: 10.1111/bjd.16125.
+Reference: Lawrence KP, et al., “Molecular photoprotection of human keratinocytes in vitro by the naturally occurring mycosporine-like amino acid (MAA) palythine” by K P Lawrence, R Gacesa, P F Long and A R Young, 1 June 2018, British Journal of Dermatology.